Experiments¶

 Schedule Management:

-- View All Schedules - Monitor active schedules and their settings
+- View All Schedules - Monitor active schedules and their settings using the filter function

 - Edit Schedules - Modify frequency, thresholds, or disable schedules